 Funding Policy - State statute permits SERS to fund the health care benefits through employer contributions.
 Each year, after the allocation for statutorily required pensions and benefits, the Retirement Board may allocate the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund in accordance with the funding policy.
-For fiscal year 2018, .5 percent of covered payroll was made to health care.
-An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated if less than a full year of service credit was earned.
-For fiscal year 2018, this amount was \$23,700.
+For fiscal year 2020, there was no contribution made to health care.
+A health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated if less than a full year of service credit was earned.
+For fiscal year 2020, this amount was \$19,600.

 Statutes provide that no employer shall pay a health care surcharge greater than 2 percent of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5 percent of the total statewide SERS-covered payroll for the health care surcharge.
-For fiscal year 2018, the District's surcharge obligation was \$30,881.

-The surcharge, added to the allocated portion of the 14 percent employer contribution rate is the total amount assigned to the Health Care Fund.
-The District's contractually required contribution to SERS was \$40,575 for fiscal year 2018.
+The surcharge is the total amount assigned to the Health Care Fund.
+The District's contractually required contribution to SERS was \$39,062 for fiscal year 2020.